 - Remove the barbecue sauce from the heat and stir in liquid smoke and butter.

 - Let the sauce cool for 10 minutes.

 - Next, blend the sauce blender or food processor, then return it to the pot.
 You might need to do this in two batches.

 - Use right away on grilled or smoked meats, or store the sauce in an airtight container in the refrigerator for up to 1 week.
 Freeze sauce for up to 6 weeks.

 - Rewarm the sauce on the stovetop before applying it to grilled and smoked meats.

-- To use: apply to smoked, grilled, or baked meats during the last 30 minutes of cooking time.
+- To use: Apply to smoked, grilled, or baked meats during the last 30 minutes of cooking.
 Apply a thin coat of sauce every 10 minutes.
-You can also use this keto barbecue sauce as a table sauce or mixed with mayonnaise (1 cup sauce, with 1/3 cup real mayonnaise) and serve as a dipping sauce.
+You can also serve it as a table sauce or make a creamy sauce.
+Combine 1 cup sauce, with 1/3 cup real mayonnaise and serve.

 Keto Barbecue Sauce

 - 2 tablespoons monkfruit sweetener (start with 2 tablespoons and work up from there)

 - 1 tablespoon Worcestershire sauce